 All supporting documentation has been provided.

 2. Only documents that are provided in response to requests for clarification from staff will be considered after the application deadline.
 If necessary, a request for clarification will be sent with a certain response deadline.
-Such requests will be made in writing to the Applicant Organization via the DOS grants online system using the contact information provided in the application.
-These requests are not for additional information, but to clarify the information already submitted in the application.
+Such requests will be made in writing to the Applicant Organization via the DOS Grants System online using the contact information provided in the application.
+These requests are not for additional information but to clarify the information already submitted in the application.
 Responses received after the established deadline will not be accepted and the application will be presented to the Florida Historical Commission by Division staff as submitted, along with staff recommendations on how to address the outstanding issues.
 Clarifications will become an official part of the application.

 C. Information Provided to the Florida Historical Commission